Artifactory Linux Package Installation

 6. Start the First Artifactory Node

 For Single-Node and HA: Start the first Artifactory service.
-This will initialize the database and, for HA setups, generate the master.key.
+This initializes the database and, for HA setups, generates the master.key.

 sudo systemctl start artifactory.service